ab0rahman/HandWritten-Digits-Recog/README.md

 ```
 **OpenCV:** cv2 is a module provided by OpenCV (Open Source Computer Vision Library), a highly optimized library with a focus on real-time applications and computer vision.

-**matplotlib:** Matplotlib is a library for creating interactive visualizations in Python.
+**Matplotlib:** Matplotlib is a library for creating interactive visualizations in Python.
 It is widely used in data science, machine learning, and scientific research to visualize data, create plots, and generate graphs.

-**tensorflow:** TensorFlow is an library developed by the for numerical computation and machine learning.
+**Tensorflow:** TensorFlow is an library developed by the for numerical computation and machine learning.
 It provides a flexible platform for building and deploying machine learning models, especially deep learning models.

 ## Load and preprocess the MNIST dataset